A popular restaurant on social media is now on a crowdfunding platform!

 Why did John Cook choose crowdfunding even though it already had its own online store as a distribution channel?
 Perhaps it’s because crowdfunding can serve as a means of promotion and market validation.
 Currently, Tteokbokki is being sold at full price on its own online store following the successful completion of the crowdfunding campaign.

 That wraps up Day 9 of my crowdfunding journal.
-Next time, I’ll have to discover some great local eateries from all over the country through crowdfunding projects.
+Next time, I’ll have to discover some great local eateries from all over the country through these crowdfunding projects.

 It looks like it’s time for a treasure hunt!